A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Introduction

-The Q-shared algorithm, proposed by \cite{Chak_2016}, is a Q-learning-based procedure for estimating shared-parameter DTRs, where the Q-function is modelled via linear regression.
-Some of the parameters in the stage-specific linear regression models remain the same across the stages to capture the sharing property of the decision rules.
-However, \cite{robins04} in his work on simultaneous g-estimation, and \cite{Chak_2016} pointed out that the use of a linear model may lead to the failure of the convergence of the estimated parameters to their true values.
+The Q-shared algorithm, proposed by Chakraborty et al. \cite{Chak_2016}, is a Q-learning-based procedure for estimating shared-parameter DTRs, where the Q-function is modelled via linear regression.
+Some of the parameters in the stage-specific linear regression models remain the same across the stages to capture the shared property of the decision rules.
+Thus, we have to estimate fewer parameters in the Q-shared algorithm compared to the similar model in the standard (unshared) Q-learning.
+Therefore, Q-shared is computationally easier to implement, and the corresponding results may be more acceptable to clinicians when the decision rule to provide treatments remains the same over different stages of the disease.
+However, Robins \cite{robins04} in his work on simultaneous g-estimation, and Chakraborty et al. \cite{Chak_2016} pointed out that the use of a linear model may lead to the failure of the convergence of the estimated parameters to their true values.
 This drawback of the Q-shared algorithm can limit its use.
-We explore the issue of the non-convergence under the Q-shared setup and find examples when the Q-shared method fails.
-Finally, we propose a shrinkage based penalized Q-shared algorithm that avoids the non-convergence issue. \cite{RuiSong2015} previously used shrinkage methods in Q-learning.
-However, that was in the context of unshared Q-learning.
-Recently, \cite{zhao2020Shared_Censored} proposed two methods called the censored shared-Q-learning and the censored shared-O-learning for censored data.
-But, their approaches are not based on shrinkage methods, even though they mentioned the lasso penalty.
+We explore the issue of non-convergence under the Q-shared setup and find examples of when the Q-shared method fails.
+Finally, we propose a shrinkage-based penalized Q-shared algorithm that avoids the non-convergence issue.
+Song et al. \cite{RuiSong2015} previously used shrinkage methods in Q-learning.
+However, that was in the context of unshared Q-learning decision rules.
+Recently, Zhao et al. \cite{zhao2020Shared_Censored} proposed two methods called the censored shared-Q-learning and the censored shared-O-learning for censored data.
+However, their approaches are not based on shrinkage methods, even though they mentioned the lasso penalty.

+In the literature, there are other methods than Q-learning to estimate unshared DTRs.
+A-learning is an alternative approach to Q-learning \citep{schulte2014q}.
+It is a doubly robust approach to mitigate selection biases in observational studies.
+Other regression-based approaches include targeted maximum likelihood \cite{vanderLaanRubin2006} and robust Q-learning \cite{ertefaie2021robust}.
+Estimation of optimal DTRs can also be conducted using value-search or policy-search methods \citep{tsiatis2019dynamic}.
+For example, C-learning, a value-search method, considers the problem as a weighted classification problem \cite{zhang2018interpretable}.
+Additionally, methods for developing interpretable DTRs using tree structures have been proposed to provide clinically meaningful DTRs \citep{zhou2023estimating}.